wpmetabox/docs/_docs/extensions/mb-settings-page.md

 Name | Description
 ---|---
 Option name | Option name where settings data is saved to.
 If you want to use theme mods, then set this to `theme_mods_$themeslug`.
 Menu type | Whether to show the settings page as a top-level menu or a submenu of an existing menu.
-Depending the menu type, several settings below will appear.
+Depending on the menu type, several settings below will appear.
-- Show menu after | Select the position of the menu.
+Show menu after | Select the position of the menu.
 Available only when menu type is Top-level menu.
-- Default first submenu title | If you create a top-level settings page with some sub-settings pages, you can set the default first submenu title here.
+Default first submenu title | If you create a top-level settings page with some sub-settings pages, you can set the default first submenu title here.
-- Icon type | What type of the menu icon.
+Icon type | What type of menu icon.
 Available only when menu type is Top-level menu.
-- Icon | The Dashicons for the menu.
+Icon | The Dashicons for the menu.
 Available only when icon type is Dashicons.
-- Icon SVG | The custom SVG icon for the menu.
+Icon SVG | The custom SVG icon for the menu.
 Available only when icon type is SVG.
-- Icon URL | The URL for the custom icon.
+Icon URL | The URL for the custom icon.
 Available only when icon type is Custom URL.
-- Paren menu | If you select menu type "Submenu", then you can select the parent menu for this sub-menu here.
+Parent menu | If you select menu type "Submenu", then you can select the parent menu for this sub-menu here.
 Required capability | The required capability to access the settings page.
-Custom CSS class | Custom CSS for the wrapper div in the settings page, so you can add your own styling.
+Custom CSS class | Custom CSS for the wrapper div in the settings page, so you can add your styling.
 Style | How do you want to style the settings page.
-Supports "Boxes" which has same the style as normal WordPress meta boxes (like in the edit post screen) and "No boxes" which has the same style as WordPress settings page.
+Supports "Boxes" which has same the style as normal WordPress meta boxes (like in the edit post screen) and "No boxes" which has the same style as WordPress settings pages.
 Columns | The number of columns in the meta boxes.
 Can be 1 or 2.
 You might want to use 1 column with style "No boxes" style to match WordPress style.
 Tabs | This settings helps you to organize meta boxes of a settings page in tabs.
 Simply add a key-value of tabs here.
 Note that: when registering meta boxes for the settings page, you must specify which tab the meta box belongs to.
-See "Using Tabs" section below for details.
+See the "Using Tabs" section below for details.
 Tab style | Specify the tab style, which can be "Top" (WordPress-native style where tabs are horizontal) or "Left" (tabs are put on the left of the settings page).
-See "Using Tabs" section below for details.
+See the "Using Tabs" section below for details.
 Custom submit button | The custom text for submit button.
 Custom message | The custom message displayed when saving options.
 Help content | The content displayed when clicking on the Help button on the top right (near the Screen Options button).
 Customizer | Whether to show the settings page in the Customizer as a panel.
-See "Creating Customizer Settings" section for details.
+See the "Creating Customizer settings" section for details.
 Customizer only | Whether to show only as a Customizer panel, no admin settings page.
-Network | Make the settings page network-wide (in multisite environment).
+Network | Make the settings page network-wide (in a multisite environment).

-Please note that you can create as many settings page as you want.
+Please note that you can create as many settings pages as you want.
 You can also create a top-level settings page and several sub-settings pages.

 ### Using code